 Did you know that someone is injured by a piece of falling furniture every 17 minutes?
 This investigative documentary dives into consumer culture and the dangers of counterfeit products, plastics and fast furniture.
 These jaw dropping statistics might have you re-thinking how you buy, consume and dispose of things.

 Watch this show if: You want to learn how to make your shopping habits more sustainable.

 In Stay Here, interior design expert Genevieve Gorder and real estate broker Peter Lorimer travel across America revamping unique spaces into vacation rentals.
 Binge watch this series for tips on how to spice up minimal spaces, like using bold wallpaper to add character—without the clutter.
-(Don’t miss these DIY painting ideas for an eye-catching focal wall.)
+(Don’t miss these things real estate agents wouldn’t do to their homes.)

 Watch this show if: You want to make your space stand out—even if you’re not flipping it into a rental.

 In Instant Hotel, contestants are challenged to transform their homes into hotels.
 The kicker?
 They’ll be staying in each other’s homes and rating the experience.
 Get organizing tips from award-wining interior design expert and judge Juliet Ashworth on how a few vintage pieces can make a space look more glamorous.

 Watch this show if: You love hosting guests.

 Here are 20 home organizing mistakes you’re probably making—and how to fix them.

 Dream Home Makeover